Introduction

 Clinical Significance

-Medication use is common in pregnancy, with multiple studies showing that 75-97% of pregnant individuals take at least one over-the-counter (OTC) medication during their pregnancy.[26][27]
-This statistic is important for physicians and pharmacists to remember, as many maternal changes in pregnancy can affect the pharmacodynamic and pharmacokinetic (absorption, distribution, metabolism, and elimination) properties of certain medications.
+Medication use is common in pregnancy, with multiple studies showing that 75-97% of pregnant individuals take at least 1 over-the-counter medication during their pregnancy.[26][27]
+This statistic is important for physicians and pharmacists to remember, as many maternal changes in pregnancy can affect certain medications' pharmacodynamic and pharmacokinetic (absorption, distribution, metabolism, and elimination) properties.
 Failure to consider the maternal physiologic adaptations during pregnancy can lead to maternal morbidity due to over or under-treating the pregnant individual.
+The increase in renal clearance during pregnancy can increase the elimination of renally cleared medications.
+For example, lithium, a medication used to treat bipolar disorder, is renally cleared.
+Lithium clearance is doubled during the third trimester of pregnancy, leading to sub-therapeutic levels.[28]
+Additional renally cleared medications to remember are ampicillin, cefazolin, cefuroxime, piperacillin, digoxin, and atenolol, among others.[29]

 As soon as pregnancy is confirmed, hypothyroid patients requiring levothyroxine should increase their dose by 30%, and serum thyrotropin levels should be closely monitored.[30]
 Additionally, physiologic hypotension of pregnancy is essential to understand when dealing with pregnant patients who are already hypertensive and taking hypertension medication.
+Whether family medicine, cardiology, or obstetric anesthesia, clinicians in every medical specialty should understand the physiologic changes pregnant individuals undergo and adapt accordingly within their practice and care of that patient.